|Height:||17 – 20 inches|

 If your interest has been sufficiently piqued, read on below for more information about this loyal and energetic breed.

-Finnish Spitz Puppies — Before You Buy
+Finnish Spitz Puppies — Before Welcoming One Into Your Family

 The Finnish Spitz is a medium-sized breed with a ton of energy, so they are not ideally suited for apartment or urban environments.
 These dogs were also bred to bark, which will not go down well with your neighbors!
 That said, with the right training and plenty of dedicated exercise, these dogs are an adaptable breed that may be content in these environments.